Dennis Miller: Leaving SNL

+Anniversary special absences

+Miller did not appear on the Saturday Night Live 40th Anniversary Special, and rumors spread that he and fellow alum Victoria Jackson had not been invited due to their conservative political activism.
+He took to Twitter to dispel the claims, saying Lorne Michaels was classy, well-mannered and invited everyone, but he declined.
+He later told an interviewer that he would have loved to be there, but could not due to family commitments.
+Miller also declined to appear at the Saturday Night Live 50th Anniversary Special.

+Eponymous shows

+The Dennis Miller Show

+After it was announced that Miller would start his own show, he was a guest on The Tonight Show Starring Johnny Carson.
+Carson offered him some advice while reflecting on his own 30-year career from which he was retiring in May 1992.
+In preparation, Miller sharpened his interviewing skills by practicing on the show's stage hands.
+He felt that the secret to interviewing well was listening to the guest rather than trying to set up jokes while the guest is talking.
 As the date for the show's opening approached, Miller told an interviewer that he was both thrilled and "scared shitless" by the opportunity.
-He hoped to eventually relax enough to be entirely himself.
 He saw Carson's approach as the standard but hoped to be original.
-Between SNL and his new show, he did stand-up shows with Howie Mandel and Steven Wright.

-The Dennis Miller Show

-In 1992, after leaving SNL, Miller hosted an eponymous late-night talk show in syndication that lasted seven months.
+In 1992, Miller began hosting his eponymous late-night talk show.
+Syndication lasted seven months.
 Launched in January 1992, it was an attempt by syndicator Tribune Entertainment to carve out a niche in the late-night television landscape after Carson's retirement from The Tonight Show that May and his replacement by Jay Leno.
-The Dennis Miller Show built an insignificant audience and was cancelled in July.
+Bob Odenkirk and Norm Macdonald served as writers for the show.
+The Dennis Miller Show failed to build a significant audience and was cancelled in July.

 Dennis Miller Live

 Beginning in 1994, Miller hosted Dennis Miller Live, a half-hour talk show on HBO.
-The show's theme song was the Tears for Fears hit "Everybody Wants to Rule the World", and included a snippet of the song "Civilized" by the Rollins Band.

 The show was taped at CBS Television City on the same stage where The Price Is Right is taped.
 It utilized a small set, sparse lighting, no band and Miller speaking to the largely-unseen studio audience from a darkened stage.

 Miller hosted one guest per show, with whom he discussed the topic of the day.
 Early on, guests were all interviewed live via satellite, but soon most appeared live in the studio.
-There was also a call-in segment.
-The number was originally given as 1-800-LACTOSE.
-Later, he referred to it only by its numeric equivalent (1-800-522-8673).
-Within the time available, Miller typically could accommodate only two or three calls.
-He gradually eliminated call-ins in the last few seasons of the show.

 Miller and his writing staff won five Emmy Awards during the show's run, which aired 215 episodes over nine years.
 HBO cancelled the show in 2002.